bio-tools/biotoolsRdf/model/README.md

 property                    | note
 ---------------------       | --------------
-biotools:accessibility      | Tool has an accessibility tag biotools:collectionId       | Tool has assignment to some collection in bio.tools biotools:cost               | Tool has a monetary cost biotools:elixirCredit       | Tool has a credited entity biotools:hasFunction        | Tool has a function/mode of operating
-biotools:hasInput           | Tool function/mode has an input
+biotools:hasAccessibility   | Tool has an accessibility tag biotools:collectionId       | Tool has assignment to some collection in bio.tools biotools:hasCost            | Tool has a monetary cost biotools:hasElixirCredit    | Tool has a credited ELIXIR entity biotools:hasFunction        | Tool has a function/mode of operating biotools:hasInput           | Tool function/mode has an input
 biotools:hasOperation       | Tool function/mode performs some specific operation
-biotools:hasOtherId         | Tool has an identifier (normally other than biotools ID) biotools:hasOutput          | Tool function/mode has an output biotools:hasRelatedResource | Tool has a related resource (link, download or documentation) biotools:maturity           | Tool has assocatited product maturity level biotools:operatingSystem    | Tool has supported operating system biotools:cmd                | Tool function/mode has pertinent command-line fragment biotools:hasDataType        | Input or output is of a certain data type biotools:hasDataFormat      | Input or output supported in a certain data format dcterms:description         | Tool has a textual description dcterms:identifier          | Misc entity has some identifier value dcterms:language            | Tool has a relevant programming languages(s) dcterms:license             | Tool has a software or data usage license dcterms:subject             | Tool has a relevant EDAM topic dcterms:title               | Tool has a name dcterms:type                | Misc entity has tags from controlled vocabulary foaf:name                   | Misc entity has a name foaf:mbox                   | Credited entity has an email address foaf:page                   | Misc. entity has a URL dcterms:hasVersion          | Misc. entity has an associated version number rdfs:comment                | Misc. entity has an associated note
+biotools:hasOtherId         | Tool has an identifier (typically in addition to bio.tools toolID) biotools:hasOutput          | Tool function/mode has an output
+biotools:hasRelatedResource | Tool has a related resource (link, download or documentation) biotools:hasMaturity        | Tool has associated product maturity level biotools:hasOperatingSystem | Tool has supported operating system biotools:cmd                | Tool function/mode has pertinent command-line fragment biotools:hasDataType        | Input or output is of a certain data type biotools:hasDataFormat      | Input or output supported in a certain data format dcterms:description         | Tool has a textual description dcterms:identifier          | Misc entity has an identifier dcterms:language            | Tool has a relevant programming languages(s) dcterms:license             | Tool has a software or data usage license dcterms:subject             | Tool has a relevant EDAM topic dcterms:title               | Tool has a name dcterms:type                | Misc entity has tags from controlled vocabulary foaf:name                   | Credited entity has a name foaf:mbox                   | Credited entity has an email address foaf:page                   | Misc. entity has a URL dcterms:hasVersion          | Misc. entity has associated version information rdfs:comment                | Misc. entity has an associated note